 How Do I Apply?

-We recruit police constables in cohorts so that new entrants can train together and gain the best start.
-Keep an eye on these pages and on our social media channels to find out when you can complete the application form.
+We recruit police constables in groups so that new entrants can train together and gain the best start.

 You can check our vacancies board and set up job alerts here.